dwilliams1114/fast-deblur/README.md

 ![Blurry text on left, deblurred text on right](/Images/FastMethod_Example.png)

 # Description of files
-Interface.java is the main class for the GUI.
+- Interface.java is the main class for the GUI.
 It makes calls to most of the other files.

-ImageEffects.java creates the little effects pop-up boxes in the GUI.
+- ImageEffects.java creates the little effects pop-up boxes in the GUI.

-Algorithms.java contains most of the CPU-based implementations of the algorithms.
+- Algorithms.java contains most of the CPU-based implementations of the algorithms.

-GPUAlgorithms.java is the driver for running the algorithms on the GPU.
+- GPUAlgorithms.java is the driver for running the algorithms on the GPU.

-FastMethod.cl is the OpenCL kernel implementation of the Fast-Method deconvolution algorithm.
+- FastMethod.cl is the OpenCL kernel implementation of the Fast-Method deconvolution algorithm.

-RichardsonLucy.cl is the OpenCL kernel implementation of the Richardson-Lucy deconvolution algorithm.
+- RichardsonLucy.cl is the OpenCL kernel implementation of the Richardson-Lucy deconvolution algorithm.

-DeblurOpenGL.java is the driver for performing the Fast-Method in OpenGL.
+- DeblurOpenGL.java is the driver for performing the Fast-Method in OpenGL.

-fshader.glsl and vshader.glsl are the OpenGL implementation of the Fast-Method.
+- fshader.glsl and vshader.glsl are the OpenGL implementation of the Fast-Method.

-VideoDecoder.java is the implementation for video decoding and processing using the Fast-Method.
+- VideoDecoder.java is the implementation for video decoding and processing using the Fast-Method.

-Deblur1D.java is the main class for running the Fast-Method in 1D.
+- Deblur1D.java is the main class for running the Fast-Method in 1D.
 It includes audio processing.

-WienerFilter.java is a Java-OpenCV implementation of Wiener deconvolution using the FFT.
+- WienerFilter.java is a Java-OpenCV implementation of Wiener deconvolution using the FFT.

-GPUProgram.java is a generic Java-to-OpenCL interfacing library.
+- GPUProgram.java is a generic Java-to-OpenCL interfacing library.
 (Basically glue code.)

-ShaderProgram.java is a generic Java-to-OpenGL interfacing library.
+- ShaderProgram.java is a generic Java-to-OpenGL interfacing library.
 (Also just glue code.)
+- The C folder contains minimalistic C implementations of the Fast-Method algorithm.